BioSciResearch/optimus_bind_sample/CONTRIBUTING.md

 </details>

 ## Getting Started:
-As an open source project we encourage a diverse set of backgrounds.
-As such, it is anticipated that you may not be familiar with all the recources we utalize.
+As an open source project, we encourage a diverse set of backgrounds.
+As such, it is anticipated that you may not be familiar with all the recourses we utilize.
 If you require help getting set up, please do not hesitate to ask!

 ###  1) Accounts:
 - *Repository:*  [GitHub](https://github.com/tcardlab/optimus_bind_sample)